corundum/corundum/README.md

 AXI nonblocking crossbar interconnect with parametrizable data and address interface widths and master and slave interface counts.
 Supports all burst types.
-Fully nonblocking with completely separate read and write paths; ID based transaction ordering protection logic; and per-port address decode, admission control, and decode error handling.
+Fully nonblocking with completely separate read and write paths;
+ID-based transaction ordering protection logic; and per-port address decode, admission control, and decode error handling.
 Wrapper for `axi_crossbar_rd` and `axi_crossbar_wr`.